-The Sony Alpha A7 II and the Olympus OM-D E-M10 Mark II are two digital cameras that were announced, respectively, in November 2014 and August 2015.
+The Sony Alpha A7 II and the Olympus OM-D E-M10 Mark II are two digital cameras that were revealed to the public, respectively, in November 2014 and August 2015.
 Both the A7 II and the E-M10 II are mirrorless interchangeable lens cameras that are based on a full frame (A7 II) and a Four Thirds sensor.
 The Sony has a resolution of 24 megapixel, whereas the Olympus provides 15.9 MP.

-The side-by-side display below illustrates the physical size and weight of the Sony A7 II and the Olympus E-M10 II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A7 II – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Sony A7 II and the Olympus E-M10 II is provided in the side-by-side display below.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the A7 II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 II is notably smaller (18 percent) than the Sony A7 II.
 Moreover, the E-M10 II is substantially lighter (35 percent) than the A7 II.
 It is worth mentioning in this context that the A7 II is splash and dust resistant, while the E-M10 II does not feature any corresponding weather-sealing.